 Wood is burnt for large-scale, commercial biomass energy production as it offers a readily available fossil fuel alternative.

-Burning wood is also a popular practice for personal use, from decorative wood fires to a vital aspect of heating and cooking in many countries.
+Burning wood is also famous for personal use, from decorative wood fires to a vital aspect of heating and cooking in many countries.

-People have had a long-standing relationship with using wood as a source of heat, and now energy.
+People have had a long-standing relationship with using wood as a source of heat and energy.

 So, What is the Outcome – is Using Wood as Fuel, Good or Bad?

-Ultimately, anything people do on a large scale ends up not being good for the environment.
+Ultimately, anything people do on a large scale is unsuitable for the environment.
 The most positive form of burning wood would be local, small-scale wood burning.

-However, it would be important to source locally, ensure a low moisture content, and support reforestation by only choosing sustainable wood.
+However, sourcing locally, ensuring a low moisture content, and supporting reforestation by only choosing sustainable wood would be necessary.
 Landfilled wood produces methane due to incomplete decomposition, so you can also utilize recycled wood.

 The overarching message is that burning wood is not good for the environment.
-This is because it is not as carbon neutral as we previously thought and there could be catastrophic emissions due to misunderstandings of carbon storage.
+This is because it is less carbon neutral than we previously thought, and there could be catastrophic emissions due to misunderstandings of carbon storage.